plexoio/morada/README.md

-# Morada NFT - Main Webpage
+# Morada Hotel NFT Project

 Morada NFT is a landing page for purchasing functional NFTs offered by a hotel.
 "Functional" in this context refers to NFTs that hold real value or utility.
 Apart from receiving special benefits, free stays, surprises, VIP services, and more, clients will be at the forefront of the most advanced technology available for membership management and ticket issuance.
 Users become part of the hotel by holding an NFT, which is 100% tradable and valid for lifetime use.